ygorelik/ydk-gen/README.md

     /opt/git-repos/clean-yang/vendor/cisco/xr/621/Cisco-IOS-XR-ipv4-bgp-datatypes.yang
 ```

-When run in this way, we will generate a bundle that only contains the files specified with the `--adhoc-bundle` option, creating a `pip` package name by the `--adhoc-bundle-name`, with a version `0.1.0` and a dependency on the base IETF bundle.
-Note that **all** dependencies for the bundle must be listed, and the expectation is that this option will typically be used for generating point YDK-Py bundles for specific testing, the `--verbose` option is automatically enabled to quickly and easily let a user see if dependencies have been satisfied.
+This will generate a bundle that contains files specified in the `--adhoc-bundle` option and
+create Python package `ydk-models-test-0.1.0.tar.gz`, which has dependency on the base IETF bundle.
+Note that **all** dependencies for the bundle must be listed.
+It is expected that this option will be typically used
+for generating point model bundles for specific testing.
+The `--verbose` option is automatically enabled to quickly
+and easily let the user see if dependencies have been satisfied.

 # Notes

-## Python Requirements
+## Python requirements

 Starting from release 0.8.5 YDK supports only Python3 version.
-At least Python3.4 along with corresponding pip3 utility must be installed on your the system.
-It is also required for Python installation to include corresponding shared library.
+At least Python 3.5 along with corresponding pip3 utility
+must be installed on your the system.
+It is also required for Python installation to include corresponding shared
+library.
 As example:

  - python3.5m - /usr/lib/x86_64-linux-gnu/libpython3.5m.so

 Please follow [Core Installation](#core-installation) procedures to assure presence of shared Python libraries.

-## C++ Requirements
+## C++ requirements

 In some OS configurations during YDK package installation the `cmake` fails to find C/C++ headers for installed YDK libraries.
 In this case the header location must be specified explicitly: